Any day is a good day to learn email segmentation, so we put together this in-depth guide on email segmentation.

 The most common use of website activity data is to identify subscribers who abandoned their shopping carts and then send them an email with a reminder or an incentive to complete the purchase.

-This tactic is highly effective: in 2022, automated cart abandonment emails demonstrated a click-to-conversion rate of 44.4%.
-It means that nearly half of the customers who clicked on the links from these emails returned to the websites and bought the things they left in the cart.
-Only welcome emails achieved a higher click-to-conversion rate, scoring at 56.8%.
+This tactic is highly effective: according to Statista, in 2024, automated cart abandonment emails demonstrated a click-to-conversion rate of 42%.
+It means that nearly half of the customers who clicked on the links from these emails returned to the websites and bought the things they had left in the cart.
+Only welcome emails achieved a higher click-to-conversion rate, scoring at 58%.

 Email engagement